Optimal Sup-norm Rates and Uniform Inference on Nonlinear Functionals of Nonparametric IV Regression: Abstract

 \section{Abstract}

-This paper makes several contributions to the literature on the important yet difficult problem of estimating functions nonparametrically using instrumental variables.
-First, we derive the minimax optimal sup-norm convergence rates for nonparametric instrumental variables (NPIV) estimation of the structural function $h_0$ and its derivatives.
-Second, we show that a computationally simple sieve NPIV estimator can attain the optimal sup-norm rates for $h_0$ and its derivatives when $h_0$ is approximated via a spline or wavelet sieve.
-Our optimal sup-norm rates surprisingly coincide with the optimal $L^2$-norm rates for severely ill-posed problems, and are only up to a $[\log( n)]^{\epsilon}$ (with $\epsilon < 1/2$) factor slower than the optimal $L^2$-norm rates for mildly ill-posed problems.
-Third, we introduce a novel data-driven procedure for choosing the sieve dimension optimally.
-Our data-driven procedure is sup-norm rate-adaptive: the resulting estimator of $h_0$ and its derivatives converge at their optimal sup-norm rates even though the smoothness of $h_0$ and the degree of ill-posedness of the NPIV model are unknown.
-Finally, we present two non-trivial applications of the sup-norm rates to inference on nonlinear functionals of $h_0$ under low-level conditions.
-The first is to derive the asymptotic normality of sieve $t$-statistics for exact consumer surplus and deadweight loss functionals in nonparametric demand estimation when prices, and possibly incomes, are endogenous.
-The second is to establish the validity of a sieve score bootstrap for constructing asymptotically exact uniform confidence bands for collections of nonlinear functionals of $h_0$.
-Both applications provide new and useful tools for empirical research on nonparametric models with endogeneity.
+This paper makes several important contributions to the literature about nonparametric instrumental variables (NPIV) estimation and inference on a structural function $h_0$ and its functionals.
+First, we derive sup-norm convergence rates for computationally simple sieve NPIV (series 2SLS) estimators of $h_0$ and its derivatives.
+Second, we derive a lower bound that describes the best possible (minimax) sup-norm rates of estimating $h_0$ and its derivatives, and show that the sieve NPIV estimator can attain the minimax rates when $h_0$ is approximated via a spline or wavelet sieve.
+Our optimal sup-norm rates surprisingly coincide with the optimal root-mean-squared rates for severely ill-posed problems, and are only a logarithmic factor slower than the optimal root-mean-squared rates for mildly ill-posed problems.
+Third, we use our sup-norm rates to establish the uniform Gaussian process strong approximations and the score bootstrap uniform confidence bands (UCBs) for collections of nonlinear functionals of $h_0$ under primitive conditions, allowing for mildly and severely ill-posed problems.
+Fourth, as applications, we obtain the first asymptotic pointwise and uniform inference results for plug-in sieve t-statistics of exact consumer surplus (CS) and deadweight loss (DL) welfare functionals under low-level conditions when demand is estimated via sieve NPIV.
+Empiricists could read our real data application of UCBs for exact CS and DL functionals of gasoline demand that reveals interesting patterns and is applicable to other markets.